Sign Up with Campus Explorer and join our 2 million+ members.

 For example, Rice University costs almost $35,000 a year, but it usually awards over $30 million annually in financial aid.
 In 2007, 71.2% of all undergraduates received aid from the school.

 Another concern to consider is quality of education.
-If reputation is important to you, there are prestigious public and private school.
+If reputation is important to you, there are prestigious public and private schools.
 For example, UC Berkeley has more Nobel laureates associated with the university than schools like Stanford or Yale.

 Which is Better…Public or Private?